MaoZiming/papers/Topics/1-basic-os/03-paging.md

   * Slower machine: many extra memory accesses
   * Memory waste: memory filled with page tables instead of useful application data
 - OS takes two approaches to deal with space-management
   - Variable-sized pieces: segmentation
     - Cons: space can become fragmented, allocation challenging
   - Fixed-sized pieces: paging
     - Fixed-size unit: **page**
     - Physical memory is an array of fixed-sized slots called **page frames**
-- Challenge

-  - How can we virtualize memory with pages, so as to avoid the problems of segmentation?
-  - What are the basic techniques?
-  - How do we make those techniques work well, with minimal space and time overheads?
 - **Page table**
   - **Per-process data structure** to record where each virtual page of the address space is placed in physical memory.
   - **VPN:** virtual page number
   - **Offset:** within the page
-  - Page table register (PTBR): contain physical address of starting loc of PT
+  - **Page table register (PTBR)**: contain physical address of starting location of PT
   - Address of page table entry: PTE = PTBR + (VPN * sizeof(PTE))

 ## Where are page tables stored?

 - Page tables can be bigger than small segment tables or base / bounds pairs
 - Too large, not store in on-chip hardware in the MMU
-- Store in memory instead
+- Stored in memory instead

-MMU: stores the base and bound register; as well as TLB.
+- MMU: stores the base and bound register; as well as TLB.

 - **Linear page table**

   - Array
   - OS indexes the page by VPN, then lookup the page table entry (PTE) at that index to find the PFN
   - PTE
     - ***Valid bit:*** indicate whether the particular translation is valid
       - E.x. unused space in-between (code, heap, stack) is invalid, will generate a trap to the OS that likely terminate the process
     - ***Protection bit:*** whether page could be read from, written to, or executed from
       - Accessing a page in a way not allowed will trap
     - ***Present bit:*** whether this page is in physical memory or on disk (i.e. it has been swapped out)
       - E.x. swap parts of addr space to disk to support addr space larger than physical memory
       - Actually no separate valid and present bit, just valid bit
       - P = 0, might be valid or not, then OS use additional structure
     - ***Dirty bit:*** whether the page has been modified since it was brought to memory
     - ***Reference bit:*** track whether a page has been accessed
       - Useful in determine which pages are popular in page replacement
 - we can now index our page table and find which physical frame virtual page 1 resides within.
 In the page table above the physical frame number (PFN) (also sometimes called the physical page number or PPN) is 7 (binary 111).
   - ![alt text](images/03-paging/address-translation-process.png)
 - Solution #2: **page + segments**
-- - Problem: most of the page table unused, full of invalid entries (e.x. between stack and heap)
+  - Problem: most of the page table unused, full of invalid entries (e.x. between stack and heap)
   - Approach: one page table per logical segment
     - E.x. code, heap, stack
     - Have base and bound registers in MMU
       - Base: holds physical address of page table
       - Bound: holds the end of page table
 - The page directory, in a simple two-level table, contains one entry per page of the page table
   - Page directory entries (PDE)
     - Has a **valid bit** and a **page frame number**
     - Valid bit: if PDE is valid, it means that at least one of the pages of the page table that entry points to (via the PFN) is valid
 - Page Fault
-- ***Page fault handler***- **Page fault:** hen the HW looks in the PTE, it may find that page is *not present* in physical memory
+- ***Page fault handler***- **Page fault:** the HW looks in the PTE, it may find that page is *not present* in physical memory
   - Upon page fault, **OS is invoked with page-fault handler**
-    - Find the page, do I/O from swap space (i.e. reserved space on the disk for moving pages back and forth)
+    - Find the page, do I/O from swap space (i.e. reserved space on the **disk** for moving pages back and forth)
-      - **Swap Space**: reserved space on the disk for moving pages back and forth
+      - **Swap Space**: reserved space on the **disk** for moving pages back and forth
         - Assume size of swap space is very large
       - The first thing we will need to do is to reserve some space on the disk for moving pages back and forth.
-In operating systems, we generally refer to such space as swap space, because we swap pages out of memory to it and swap pages into memory from it.
+In operating systems, **we generally refer to such space as swap space, because we swap pages out of memory to it and swap pages into memory from it.**
         - Thus, we will simply assume that the OS can read from and write to the swap space, in page-sized units.
 To do so, the OS will need to remember the disk address of a given page.
     - Update page table to mark page as present, record in memory location of the new-fetched page, retry
+- Can TLB hit lead to page fault?
+No.
+  - When a page is swapped out, the TLB entry is invalidated.

 ## Advanced

 - Trade-off in time and space
 - Memory-constrained system: small structures make sense
   - V.s. system with large memory and workloads that use large number of pages, bigger table that speeds up TLB misses might be the right choice
 - Array-based (linear) page tables are too big, taking up too much memory on typical systems
 - Problem: **internal fragmentation**
   - Bigger page leads to waste within each page
   - Most system use relatively small page size in common case: 4KB (as in x86), 8KB (as in SPARCv9)